 - Better understanding how their emotions affect others

 - Developing better daily structures and routines

 - Gaining a deeper understanding of emotional bonds

 - Improving issues with trust

 - Learning to have faith in their own abilities to love and be loved

 Horses are highly empathetic creatures.
 They recognize both positive and negative emotions and respond accordingly.
 It feels good to spend time with a creature that understands when you’re down and responds with love and affection accordingly.
 This is the biggest advantage of an equine therapy program for addiction recovery.

 Discover How United Recovery Project Can Help You Heal

-United Recovery Project in South Florida offers an equine therapy program to help clients heal from addiction damages.
+United Recovery Project in offers an equine therapy program to help clients heal from addiction damages.
 Call today at 954.429.5026 to learn more, or visit us online for admission to our drug and alcohol addiction recovery programs.

 Equine Therapy for Addiction Locations